Henry Bloom Noble: Personal life

 Because of Noble's business dealings it was inevitable that he attracted the ire of others, being accused of sharp practice on more than one occasion.

 Henry Noble's only known relative was a young man named Mason.
 Said to have been a great favourite of his, he had stayed with him on the Isle of Man several times.
 It is said he went to sea, and was drowned.
-He was a staunch churchgoer, said to be of the evangelical type and together with his wife he would attend St George's Church, Douglas.
-The stained glass windows in the church's east end, said to be the finest of their type on the Isle of Man, were erected by him in the mid 1860s at a cost of £600 (£73,000 as of 2018).
+Noble was a staunch churchgoer, said to be of the evangelical type and together with his wife he would attend St George's Church, Douglas.
+The stained glass windows in the church's east end, said to be the finest of their type on the Isle of Man, were erected by him in the mid-1860s at a cost of £600 (£73,000 as of 2018).

 In 1885 Henry Noble became the Captain of the Parish of Lonan, Isle of Man a position he held until his death.

 Marriage

-In April 1862 Henry Noble married Rebecca Thompson, and granddaughter of Calcott Heywood who had been a Captain in the Manx Fencibles.
+In April 1862 Henry Noble married Rebecca Thompson, a granddaughter of Calcott Heywood (who had been a captain in the Manx Fencibles).
 They lived initially at the corner of Hope Street and Peel Road, until Noble bought the Villa Marina which was to become their home.
 The marriage produced no children.
 Mrs Noble is also remembered as a great benefactor to poor people, a specific legacy from her being the founding of the Douglas Orphanage, a plight which was said to be particularly close to her heart.